Hasse principles for higher-dimensional fields: Abstract

 \section{Abstract}

 For rather general excellent schemes $X$, K. Kato defined complexes of Gersten-Bloch-Ogus type involving the Galois cohomology groups of all residue fields of $X$.
-For arithmetically interesting schemes, i.e., schemes over global or local fields, or over their rings of integers, he developed a web of conjectures on some of these complexes, generalizing the fundamental exact sequence of Brauer groups for a global field.
-He proved these conjectures for low dimensions.
-We prove Kato's conjecture (with infinite coefficients) over number fields.
-In particular it gives a Hasse principle for function fields $F$ over a number field $K$, involving the corresponding function fields $F_v$ over the completions $K_v$ of $K$.
-We get a conditional result over global fields $K$ of positive characteristic, assuming resolution of singularities.
-This is unconditional for $\dim(X)\leq 3$, due to recent results on resolution.
-There are also applications to other cases considered by Kato.
+For arithmetically interesting schemes, he developed a fascinating web of conjectures on some of these complexes, which generalize the classical Hasse principle for Brauer groups over global fields, and proved these conjectures for low dimensions.
+We prove Kato's conjecture over global fields in any dimension, for coefficients prime to the characteristic.
+In particular this gives a cohomological Hasse principle for function fields $F$ over a global field $K$, involving the corresponding function fields $F_v$ over the completions $K_v$ of $K$.
+We also prove a similar conjecture of Kato over finite fields, again with coefficients prime to the characteristic, and a generalization to arbitrary finitely generated fields.
+We get conditional results for the $p$-torsion cases, where $p$ is the characteristic, assuming some conditions on resolution of singularities.

 \noi { {2010 Mathematics Subject Classification$:$ 14F20, 14G25, 11R34}\\ {Keywords$:$ \'etale cohomology, varieties over global fields, function fields, Galois cohomology} } \centerline{ \textbf{\S 0 Introduction}}